 4. Make the Value Clear

-At the end of the day, your call to action is asking readers to do something for you, whether it be following you on social media or calling your place of business.
+At the end of the day, your call to action is asking readers to do something for you, whether it be for sales purposes, liking you on Facebook, or calling your place of business.
 In exchange, you’ll want to make sure you’re offering something for them as well.
 Communicating the value of what you’re asking your visitors to do is a must.
 For example, if you run a vacation planning service, rather than just telling readers to “call us today!” you might consider saying something like “call us now to start planning your dream vacation!”

 5. Consider A/B Testing